-A donor must be young, healthy and have normal functioning ovaries.
-Most importantly the donor must be tested for any genetic disorders1.
-Egg donor program undergo extensive screening and mention background and medical history of the donor.
+A donor must be young, healthy, and have normal functioning ovaries.
+Most importantly the donor must be tested for any genetic disorders.
+The egg donor program undergoes extensive screening and mentions the background and medical history of the donor.
 The American Society for Reproductive Medicine recommends that egg donors must be under the age of 34.
 A donor source could be a family member (genetic link) or a friend.
-It could be from egg bank (frozen eggs), or from fertility clinic.
+It could be from an egg bank (frozen eggs), or from a fertility clinic.

 Older women (over 40) are using the donor egg technique more frequently.
 In 2010, about 11% of all assisted reproduction techniques used donor eggs with the highest success rate among all.

-Following are few conditions that may demand donor egg IVF.
+Following are a few conditions that may demand donor egg IVF.

-In fresh donor egg, immediate fertilization of retrieved eggs and sperm of intended father or a sperm donor is done.
-Also it is a direct transfer of prepared embryo to intended mother or egg being frozen for future use.
+In a fresh donor egg, immediate fertilization of retrieved eggs and sperm of the intended father or a sperm donor is done.
+Also, it is a direct transfer of a prepared embryo to the intended mother or egg being frozen for future use.
 Whereas, frozen donor eggs are retrieved and cryopreserved before fertilization.
-Later they are thawed and fertilized with intended father unless sperm donor is not involved.
+Later they are thawed and fertilized with the intended father unless the sperm donor is not involved.

 In addition, women using fresh embryos (not frozen), have a 43.4% chance of getting pregnant in each cycle.

 The treatment cycle starts once the donor and intended mother get their periods.
-To stimulate egg production the donor injected with injectable fertility drugs.
-The intended mother will be given estrogen supplements which will create suitable lining.
-Once egg gets into maturation step in donors worm, the intended mother is being injected with progesterone which will prepare uterus to prepare for the embryo.
-In the next step, egg retrieval process is done, once done the active role of donor in the cycle is over.
-The intended father semen sample being taken.
+To stimulate egg production the donor is injected with injectable fertility drugs.
+The intended mother will be given estrogen supplements which will create a suitable lining.
+Once the egg gets into the maturation step in the donor worm, the intended mother is injected with progesterone which will prepare the uterus to prepare for the embryo.
+In the next step, the egg retrieval process is done and once done the active role of the donor in the cycle is over.
+The intended father’s semen sample is being taken.
 The retrieved donor eggs will be put together with the intended father’s sperm cells.
-Embryo transfer into intended mother is done in fertility clinic.
+Embryo transfer into the intended mother is done in a fertility clinic.
 Later the intended mother will take a pregnancy test to see if the cycle was a success.